Who’s in Control? You or Your Emotions?

 4 Key Ways to Help You Stay Focused

-1. Remain mindful, conscious, and aware of how you want to show up each day.
+Remain mindful of how you want to show up each day.
 That’s a daily question in the morning.
 “What’s the best version of me today?”
 On some days that vision is more ambitious than on others.

-3. Remind yourself of your intention to see the world like a glass half-full (and not half empty).
+Choose your perspective in every situation.
+Remind yourself of your intention to see the world like a glass half-full (and not half empty).
 That means focusing on the good in every situation.
-It also means choosing